 Expect over-the-top themed design, nice pools, fast food, and an arcade.
 Don't expect table service restaurants (although you could dine anywhere throughout the resort, including at higher-level Disney hotels), a fitness center, a lounge, valet parking, a hot tub, or other amenities found at higher-priced resorts.

-See photos and read about the Value property, Disney's Art of Animation Resort.
-It's a particularly intriguing option because it offers family suites as well as traditional hotel rooms.
+Disney's Art of Animation Resort is a particularly intriguing option because it offers family suites as well as traditional hotel rooms.
 Also, the food court has some creative, delicious choices.

 - Disney's Art of Animation Resort